Yan Fuqing: Return to China

 During this time Yen developed several public health outreach and education programs tackling specific diseases.
 Yen's efforts, which included a hygiene program to address cases of snail fever in the Tongting Lake area, and the construction of an advanced sanitation system and public education campaign to address hookworm infestations among coal miners, ultimately laid the foundation for standardizing industrial sanitation rules in China.

 The 1920s were a time of burgeoning instability in China.
 The social and political atmosphere that emerged around the time of the May Fourth Movement in 1919 largely shaped China's tumultuous twentieth century.
 The anti-imperialist, anti-western, and nationalist student-driven movements and the Northern Expedition led by the Kuomintang had a strong impact on the environment in which foreign-educated professionals like Yen could operate.
 This affected Yen's relationships with foreign colleagues and friends and ultimately the stability of his practices.
 Under pressure from the Northern Expedition's approach, Yen's longtime colleague Dr. Hume retreated to the US led by an armed escort in 1926.
 It was at this same time that Yen left the Changsha region.

 In 1927, Yen became vice president of Peking Union Medical College (PUMC), the leading medical school in China at the time.
 Later that year, the Northern Expedition army captured Nanjing and attacked foreign institutions, homes, consulates, churches, and schools.
 The vice president of Nanking University was shot dead in his home by looters, and five dormitories were set on fire.
-Despite the danger inherent to both academics and those with foreign ties, Yen led a group from PUMC in to Wuhan as part of the Wounded Soldiers Relief Association to treat those who had been injured in the fighting.
+Despite the danger inherent to both academics and those with foreign ties, Yen led a group from PUMC into Wuhan as part of the Wounded Soldiers Relief Association to treat those who had been injured in the fighting.

 In 1928, Yen leased the General Hospital of the China Red Cross Society from the organization.
 He then became its first director, providing a convenient and willing institution for clinical medical education.

 In 1929, shortly before departing to participate in the Pan-Pacific Surgery Conference in Honolulu, Yen drew up plans for establishing the Sun Yat-sen Memorial Hospital.
 He later submitted the plan for what would become the Shanghai Medical Center the following year.

 By January 1931, significant funding had been secured from sources such as fellow Yale alumnus, Central Bank President H. H. Kung, Sun Yat-Sen, Chiang Kai-Shek, and the Soong sisters, and the project was officially initiated.
 The hospital's mission was to focus on public health and disease prevention, both considered major gaps in healthcare in the city of Shanghai at that time.